 Mixing Up White Paraloid B-72

 You can add titanium dioxide to make a white tinted mixture, provided you add a 0.01% amount of toluene to keep titanium dioxide in suspension.
-This is useful for using it on black specimens, which I find plenty of my local limestone is black in color.
+This is useful for using it on black or dark specimens, which I find plenty of my local limestone is black in color.

 Clean Up After Production

 Once you are done mixing it in whatever container you are using, you can add water to the empty container coated in B-72 mixture.
 Once the water is added, it will quickly turn into a while film and easily lift off.
 You must add the water before the mixture dries out, which is the acetone exhausting away

 Another consideration is storage.
 At first, I used a mason jar with wax paper inserted between the lid and the jar.
 B-72 can be a powerful adhesive and you will literally glue the jar shut if you are not careful.
 Later I bought empty nail polish containers with brushes on the lid.
 This way I did not have to throw out brushes after placing it on specimens.

 I did find that over time, if there is any sort of leak in the jar, the solvent will evaporate and you will be left with a mass of Paraloid B-72 on the bottom of the jar.
 This is solvable however, by adding acetone or whichever solvent back into the jar.
 This can be tricky depending on how much is left, but will get you back to being able to use it.